At Husk Interior Design, we collaborate to enrich your space and enhance well-being while remaining respectful of, and inspired by, nature.

 WELL AP – WELL Accredited Professional | 2016

-After 10 years at architectural firms working on large commercial projects often pursuing LEED certification, Sharon founded Husk and celebrates the firm's 10th year anniversary in 2025.
-Sharon is also part-time faculty in the CIDA-accredited interior design degree program at the British Columbia Institute of Technology.
-The cross-pollination of practice and teaching fits a life-long learning approach.
+After 10 years at architectural firms working on large commercial projects often pursuing LEED certification, Sharon founded Husk and celebrates the firm's 11th year anniversary in 2026.
+The design practice is enriched by past faculty positions in CIDA-accredited interior design degree programs.

 Our Services